kawatadaisuke/WendyM2M/README.md

 ## Code

+## py/WendyM2M_XomegaXnm_rhov2obs_perturbed.ipynb

+ Notebook for WendyM2M with an external potential taking into account number/mass density ratio, Xnm, and applying to a perturbed disk.
+The observational constraints are density and the square of velocity only.

 ## py/WendyM2M_XomegaXnm_vobs_perturbed.ipynb

  Notebook for WendyM2M with an external potential taking into account number/mass density ratio, Xnm, and applying to a perturbed disk.
 The observational constraints include the mean of v.